This post may contain affiliate links. Click here to see what that means.

 - Results phase two.
 Promethease offers a more detailed computer analysis of your 23andme results for only $5.
 The most helpful report is labeled “report_ui2”.
 It lets you filter your DNA results for specific medical conditions and brings up a pie chart that shows you how many genes protect you vs. how many make you vulnerable.
 It also includes information about magnitude (how high the risk for each mutation) and frequency (how common the mutation in the general population).
 It’s a lot of information, and you can spend many hours exploring and learning.

 - MTHFR analysis.
 Earlier in the article, I mentioned how this can be helpful genetic information to have for anyone with autoimmune disease.
 In Promethease you can search the word “Methylation” for a quick summary of the genes that apply to you.
 However, there are websites dedicated to MTHFR gene analysis specifically.
-Genetic Genie provides you with a free report with a brief analysis of your DNA results.
-MTHFR Support offers a more detailed report for $30 through its Sterling’s App, and they also list practitioners worldwide who can guide you based on your results.
+Strategene is the most respected; it was developed by MTHFR expert, Dr. Ben Lynch.
+He also maintains a list of practitioners worldwide who have received advanced training in MTHFR treatment.

 - Genetic Counseling.
 We now have access to our genetic data without having any education in how to accurately interpret that data.
 A little knowledge can be a dangerous thing.
 If your results concern or confuse you, it would be wise to have your report interpreted by someone who is an expert in the field.
 This would be a genetic counselor.
 You can find one through The National Society of Genetic Counselors.